Non-Traditional Admission | Doctor of Physical Therapy

 - Observation hours – 45 hours minimum in two unique practice settings.
 Settings include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
 Observation must be under licensed physical therapists.

 - Three letters of reference submitted to PTCAS

 - One letter from a licensed physical therapist

 - One letter from a university/college professor

 - One letter from a personal contact (non-familial) that may attest to the student's character

-- *Pre-Professional Course Work GPA of 3.0 or higher (on a 4.0 scale) A minimum course grade of "C" or better is required.
-Pre-professional science courses must be completed within the past 7 years.
-The average PPGPA is a 3.5 on a 4.0 scale.
+- *Pre-Professional GPA of 3.0 or higher (on a 4.0 scale) prerequisite coursework – A minimum course grade of "C" or better is required.
+Pre-professional science courses must be completed within seven years of matriculation.

 - Applicants to the Carroll University Doctor of Physical Therapy Program may not use advanced placement credit, test credit or online course completion for biology, chemistry and physics prerequisite course work.